liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ## Breaking Changes List

-### The `liferay-ui:logo-selector` Taglib Requires Parameter Changes
+### The `liferay-ui:logo-selector` Tag Requires Parameter Changes
 - **Date:** 2013-Dec-05
 - **JIRA Ticket:** LPS-42645

 #### What changed?
-The Logo Selector taglib now supports uploading an image, storing it as a temporary file, cropping it, and canceling edits.
-The taglib no longer requires creating a UI to include the image.
-Consequently, the `editLogoURL` parameter is no longer needed and has been removed.
-The taglib now uses the following parameters to support the new features:
+The Logo Selector tag now supports uploading an image, storing it as a temporary file, cropping it, and canceling before saving.
+The tag no longer requires creating a UI to include the image, which used the `editLogoURL` parameter.
+This parameter has been removed and the tag now supports the following parameters:

 - `currentLogoURL`: the URL to display the image being stored
 - `hasUpdateLogoPermission`: `true` if the current user can update the logo